electrp/electrp.github.io/content/posts/nitelite-archetypes.md

 | 1     | e15g2  | (-1, 1, 1)  | (0, 0, 0)  | 50     |
 | 2     | e15g1  | (1, 1, 1)   | (0, -1, 0) | 2      |
 | 3     | NULL   | (100, 1, 0) | (1, 1, 1)  | 0      |
+Tables tend to be allocated in bulk, to reduce allocations and improve iteration performance between tables.

 ### Entity Provider

 There are two different entity types provided by this implementation, the default Entity reference object, and a Archetype Entity object.
 Generally, the Entity object is used to obtain the Archetype Entity object.